igorskyflyer/igorskyflyer/README.md

   <br>
   <strong>The Mobile Laboratory (2011)</strong>
   <br>
-  While studying determinants, Igor developed a recursive solver application on his <strong>HTC HD2</strong> using a combination of HTML, CSS, and JavaScript.
-The utility allowed him to complete a comprehensive mathematics examination in 15 minutes, significantly outperforming the allocated time, astonishing his professor in the process.
+  While studying determinants, Igor developed a solver application on his <strong>HTC HD2</strong> using a combination of HTML, CSS, and JavaScript.
+The utility allowed him to complete a comprehensive mathematics examination in 15 minutes, significantly outperforming the allocated time, astonishing his professor by finishing the exam in record time.
   During this period, the mobile device served as a primary engineering environment.
 He mastered its hardware architecture, utilized <strong>Basic4PPC</strong> to target the Windows Mobile environment, and performed low-level system modifications, including rooting and flashing over <strong>10 custom Android ROMs</strong>.
 These efforts were directed at exploring the boundaries of mobile kernels and hardware-software interoperability.
   <br>
   <br>